Secondary Qualitative Data Collection Services

 Multiple-source secondary data

-Multiple-source secondary data can be from either documentary or on survey data, or it could be the combination of these data.
-These data can be used in cohort studies those have been done for the same population over a period of time and also to develop area-based data sets.
+Multiple-source secondary data can be from either documentary or survey data, or it could be the combination of these data.
+These data can be used in cohort studies done for the same population over a period of time and also to develop area-based data sets.

 Sources of secondary data

-Publications from research scholars, universities and research groups- are the major sources of secondary data (Dash, 2011).
+• Publications from research scholars, universities and research groups — are the major sources of secondary qualitative data collection (Dash, 2011).

-Although all data is intended to provide information for analysis and decision making, secondary data can be used in several ways in the context and conduct of a research/consultancy project.
-In accordance to Malhotra and Birks (2000) and McDaniel and Gates (2004) secondary data can be useful to
+Although all data is intended to provide information for analysis and decision making, secondary qualitative data collection services can be useful to:

-• To develop a strategy to arrive at the solutions for the research problem
+• Develop a strategy to arrive at the solutions for the research problem

-• To find out the answers for certain research questions or to test some hypotheses
+• Find out the answers for certain research questions or to test some hypotheses

-• To obtain the required background information and to improve the credibility of the study.
+• Obtain the required background information and to improve the credibility of the study

 Evaluation of secondary data